 It is important to begin serious study of the liberal arts early in your program as preparation for the MCAT, which contains a Critical Analysis and Reasoning Skills section in addition to sciences.
 Baccalaureate Core Courses which require writing are especially useful.
 Broad reading is also important.

 1. Premedical Listserv: Important information is sent to students on a regular basis about scholarships, meetings, work opportunities, deadlines, seminars, etc. To subscribe: send a blank email using your official OSU email address to firstname.lastname@example.org, and reply to the automated response to confirm your subscription.

 3. Premedical Orientation Class, BI 109, is offered spring term.
 General information is provided about the application process, the MCAT, admissions, volunteer opportunities, etc. and various speakers are also included.

-4. Application Seminar Series: During the year in which you apply to medical school, attend the application seminars in November and Spring terms.
+4. Application Seminar Series: During the year in which you apply to medical school, attend the application seminars in November and Winter terms.
 Dates are announced via the listserv.

 5. An excellent source of general and specific information on medical school is the website of the Association of American Medical Colleges (AAMC) and the American Association of Colleges of Osteopathic Medicine (AACOM).